WHYSTROHM

 The chair is where the real conversation starts.

 The Insightful Way runs a recovery practice on a simple, stubborn truth: the conversation that changes someone's life rarely happens in a clinical room.
 It happens in a chair someone already trusts.
 A barber's chair.
 A neighborhood spot.
 Somewhere the guard is already down.
-They call it Chair Conversations, and to launch it, the founders did the obvious thing that most brands never actually do: they went to the barbershop and shot it for real.
+They call it Chair Conversations.
+To launch it, they did the obvious thing most brands never actually do: they set the whole thing up in a real barbershop, and I went in with a Canon R5 and shot it for real.

 Dorchester, Boston.
 A day of it.
 Cutting, talking, the room filling up, people who would never walk into an office talking about the hardest year of their lives while someone lined up their fade.
 That is the whole thesis of the brand, sitting right there on camera.
-The founders came to shoot, to meet the shop, to network the room.
-What they did not come with was a plan for turning a day of footage into a campaign.
-That part is ours.
+They came to hold the room, meet the shop, and network it.
+I came to shoot it.
+What nobody came with was a plan for turning a day of footage into a launch.
+That part is the system’s.

 A shoot is only worth what you ship from it.
 The footage was a day.
 So was everything after it.

-The promo film carries the movement.
-It is the piece that makes someone feel the idea before they understand it: the chair, the room, the weight of what gets said in it, cut to land in twenty seconds and pull people toward the launch.
-That is the film at the top of this post.
+The hero film carries the movement, the chair, the room, the weight of what gets said in it.
+It is the piece that makes someone feel the idea before they understand it, and it is the film at the top of this post.

 Shipped that day